Mark Rein-Hagen: 2010s

 In 2012 Rein-Hagen worked on a card game called Democracy for his company Make Believe Games.
 This game was successfully funded by Kickstarter in November 2012.
 As of December 3, 2014, over two years after funding, fulfillment is largely complete.
 On February 4, 2014 Rein-Hagen released a statement citing poor health as the reason for his lack of communication and promising that backers would get their game.
 Commentators were extremely unhappy with the tone of the message and complained that Rein-Hagen's ill health had not affected his ability to work on other crowd-funded projects.
 The game Democracy shipped on November 18, 2014.

 In a YouTube interview, Rein-Hagen spoke fondly of his former work on role-playing games and how he is working on a new role-playing game.
 Rein-Hagen elaborated on this role-playing game in March 2013, in another YouTube interview, describing some of the mechanics and speculating on a release date without naming it.
 In addition he discussed his new game Succubus: The Reborn.
 Succubus: The Reborn had a kickstarter through Make-Believe Games that started on March 18, 2013 and failed to be funded on April 19, 2013.

 The result of a June 2013 Kickstarter campaign, a horror RPG entitled I Am Zombie was released in 2015.

+2020s

+Some of Rein-Hagen's current projects in development include The World of Lostlorn, The Curse of BloodStone Isle, and FangKnight.